wp-plugins/simple-fullscreen-responsive-slider/readme.txt

 == Installation ==

-1. See <a href="http://codex.wordpress.org/Managing_Plugins">Managing Plugins</a> for instructions on installing this plugin.
-1. Or upload the unzipped plugin folder to your '/wp-content/plugins/' directory and activate it from your 'Plugins' menu.
-1. If you wish to include multiple backgrounds, visit <a href="https://wordpress.org/plugins/multiple-post-thumbnails/">https://wordpress.org/plugins/multiple-post-thumbnails/</a> and install the MultiPostThumbnails plugin as well.
+**INSTALLING THE PLUGIN**

+	The plugin can be installed and activated in the usual fashion.
+See
+	<a href="http://codex.wordpress.org/Managing_Plugins" target="_blank">Managing
+	Plugins</a> if you need help with this.

+**ADDING THE CODE**

-1. Add the code listed below to your theme (typically this can be added after your body or header markup).
+	Most users will need to edit their theme and manually insert the following code to display the slider.
+This is typically added after your opening body or header tag.

-1. Navigate to "Settings > Slider Options" and, at a minimum, save the default options.
+	Note: If your theme has a fullwidth template, you may be able to add the shortcode `[simple-slider]` directly in the page editor or theme options panel.

 `<?php if ( shortcode_exists( 'simple-slider' ) ) : do_shortcode('[simple-slider]'); endif; ?>`

+**SAVING THE OPTIONS**

+	Lastly, you will need to, at a minimum, save the default options.
+You can do this from the newly created "Settings > Slider Options" page.
+From here, you can style the slider by customizing the default CSS.

 == Frequently Asked Questions ==

-Let us know if you have any questions!
+Let us know if you have any questions or suggestions!

+Q.	What happens if I use MultiPostThumbnails but do not fill (attach) all of the image sizes?
+A.	The plugin will search for subsequently smaller sized images and use them to construct the media queries.
+As a result, the first (and smallest) image slot is required.

+Q.	What are the image sizes used by Simple Slider?
+A.	On its own, Simple Slider provides one featured image slot for a "one size fits all" background.
+If you have Multiple Post Thumbnails installed, Simple Slider will instead prompt for:

+1. Smartphones: 888px by 888px (max-width: 1136px)
+1. Tablets: 1366px by 768px (max-width: 1599px)
+1. Laptops: 1600px by 900px (max-width: 1919px)
+1. Desktops: 1920px by 1080px (max-width: 2559px)
+1. Retina Displays: 2560px by 1600px (max-width: 3839px)
+1. 4K Displays: 3840px by 2160px (min-width: 3839px)

 == Screenshots ==